Background pattern

 • you are taking leflunomida with Teriflunomida Accord.

-• you are changing medication from or to Teriflunomida Accord.
+• you are being switched from or to Teriflunomida Accord.

-• you are scheduled to have a specific blood test (calcium level).
+• a specific blood test (calcium level) is scheduled.
 A false decrease in calcium levels may be detected.

 Respiratory reactions